Zebulon Vance: War governor

 Vance was a major proponent of individual rights and local self-government, often putting him at odds with the Confederate government.
 When President Jefferson Davis announced plans to indefinitely imprison Southerners suspected of "disloyalty" without a trial, Vance refused to deprive North Carolinians of their constitutional rights, saying he would rather recall the state's soldiers fighting in Virginia and order them to protect his constituents by force if necessary.
 Davis did not risk challenging Vance; as a result, North Carolina was the only state to observe the right of habeas corpus and keep its courts fully functional during the war.

 Vance also opposed Confederate conscription practices, which became more severe as Confederate defeats mounted.'
 He was especially against the policy that allowed plantation owners and rich businessmen to avoid fighting by paying others to serve in their place, a practice described as creating "a rich man's war and a poor man's fight".
 Postwar, Vance testified in the hearing investigating George Pickett's execution of 22 alleged Confederate deserters in the aftermath of the Battle of New Bern.
 He testified that the North Carolinians had joined on the understanding that they would be used only for local defense and that "the Confederate government did not keep faith with these local troops, who were transfer[red] to the regular service in violation of their enlistment agreement."
 His testimony questioned the legality of Pickett's decision to hang Confederate deserters who had later sided with the Union and put Pickett at risk of prosecution for war crimes.

 In his unpublished autobiography, Vance stated that his main reason for supporting the Confederate government was to preserve the institution of slavery.
 Historian Selig Adler wrote, "As war governor, Vance endeared himself forever to his people.
 He mitigated the horrors of war by insisting on the precedence of civil law, and stoutly protected the state from the uncomfortable militarism of the Confederate government."

 Governor, 2nd term

 Vance was reelected as governor in 1864, defeating former supporter, Unionist Democrat, and now peace candidate William Woods Holden.

 In early April 1865, General William T. Sherman's troops neared Raleigh, North Carolina.
 Vance wrote to Sherman requesting a meeting, hoping to prevent the state's capital city from being pillaged.
 He requested safe conduct to discuss North Carolina surrendering to the Union.
 Two of Vance's men met with Sherman; although they did not reach an agreement about ending the war, they did save Raleigh.
 Sherman was willing to talk to Vance, but by then Vance had been called to meet with Confederate President Jefferson Davis and his cabinet in Charlotte, North Carolina.
 At that meeting, the Confederate government released Vance from any obligations to defend the Confederacy.
+Vance was the last governor to reside in the Governor's Palace, as it was seized by Sherman.